 The recent TikTok trend of calling out mothers for being “almond moms” brings up the obvious question: are almond moms related to eating disorders?
 The answer is nuanced.

 The almond mom trend blew up on TikTok in late 2022.
 It’s primarily driven by teens and young women posting videos that mock their moms for diet behavior like undereating and overexercising.
-These posts parody the mothers as being stuck in diet culture.
+These posts parody the mothers as being stuck in diet culture and eating disorder behavior.
 The mothers are presented as being rigid and ridiculous in their own weight control behavior.
 They also blame these mothers for inflicting diet culture on their daughters, even causing disordered eating and eating disorders.

 Almond moms are parodied saying things like: